AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md

-# How to?
-Download the Trial version of SCANeR Software
+# How to download the Trial version of SCANeR Software

 You want to accelerate and secure the development of tomorrow's mobility solutions?
 Downloading SCANeR is a first step to achieve this goal 😊